-When the going away party had ended and Kitty was alone in the condo for one last time, she cried, not for where she was going but because she could not get back those few good times she had already had.
+When the going away party had ended and Kitty was alone in the condo for one last time, she cried, not of where she was going but because she could not get back those few good times she had already had.
 It took some strength to pull herself together to leave for the airport by herself.
-She hoped that there would be new things to become fond of where she was going.
+She hoped that there would be new things to become fond of in Arizona.
 Her belongings including her car already were moved to Arizona having arrived via the shippers the day before.
 Everything was in order, but still so uncertain.
 Would she ever be happy?
 Had she left Chicago for the right or wrong reasons?
 Is she too old to start again?
 These thoughts spiked her anxiety on the flight.
-The place she had lined up for herself was a little ranch-style house was just outside the city of Scottsdale.
+The place she had lined up for herself was a little ranch-style house just outside the city of Scottsdale.
 It was dry, quiet, and peaceful there.
-That first night she took in the alien environment that she was in, too timid to venture out on her own.
-She had to acclimate herself to Arizona as a person eases into a cold swimming pool.
+That first night she took in the foreign environment that she was in, too timid to venture out on her own.
+She had to acclimate herself to Arizona much like a person eased into a cold swimming pool.
 She had to stop herself from calling Guy every hour.
 He was off doing great things for himself, being young and free.
 It did not take long before she was unpacked, and familiar with driving through the town.
 Still, she missed Guy, Blair, and her old job.
 It was not long before she was at the animal shelter to get a dog to keep her company.
-She picked out the two of the yappiest little dogs she could find to dampen the deafening silence with their barking banter.
+She picked out two of the happiest little dogs she could find to dampen the deafening silence with their barking banter.

-Stafford did eventually agree to visit Kitty by the summertime.
+Stafford did eventually agree to visit Kitty in the summertime.
 The morning he knocked on her door, Kitty showed him her humble home.
 He smiled and told her that this is what he pictured her as and not the person Gavin tried to mold her into.
 Kitty took his comment as a compliment.
-To her, Stafford was not the same hot head as he once was.
+Stafford finally cooled down from being a hothead.
 In the hours that followed she realized that while she was living the single life in the city, Stafford had been in self-imposed isolation.
 Marnie's death had wrecked him.
-Stafford felt like the world blamed him for not being able to stop Marnie's death.
-Kitty had never thought about how strange it was that they had never been in bed together in a house, only hotel rooms during their affair.
+Stafford felt like the world blamed him for not being able to stop Marnie's accident.
+Kitty had never thought about how strange it was that they had never been in bed together in a house, only in hotel rooms during their affair.
 Not that it mattered as Stafford now didn't even try to shake her hand anymore.
 Over dinner, Stafford confessed that he kept his distance because he thought his trip to Seattle with Kitty had doomed Marnie.
-Hearing Stafford say that made Kitty realize that although she had hoped that they would pick up where they left off like they had so many times in the past, she wasn't sure anymore if the man she used to know existed anymore.
+Hearing Stafford say that made Kitty realize that although she had hoped that they would pick up where they left off like they had so many times in the past, she wasn't sure if the man she used to know existed anymore.
 Stafford left for his home again early the next day.
-He had been scheduled to stay with Kitty for four days and lasted a mere twenty-four hours.
-Kitty did not protest this as they each could tell their connection had disappeared after too much bad blood.
+He had been scheduled to stay with Kitty for four days in actuality he lasted a mere twenty-four hours.
+Kitty did not protest this because they both could tell their connection had disappeared after too much bad blood.
 Kitty saw him off, worried about Stafford in a way she never had before.